FaizPramudityoo/Combustion-Gas-IAQ-Monitoring-STM32-LoRa/test-data/README.md

 This file contains 72 packets (packet IDs 5385–5456, corresponding to packets 8 through 79 of an expected 600) captured from a single PlatformIO serial monitor session during Test Position 1 (same room, line-of-sight).
 It does not cover the full 30-minute / ~585-packet test window for this position, and does not include data for the other four test positions.

-The complete summary results for all five test positions — packet delivery rate, RSSI, SNR, and link margin — are reported in the thesis, Chapter VI, Tables 6.6 through 6.9.
+The complete summary results for all five test positions — packet delivery rate, RSSI, SNR, and link margin — are reported in the thesis.
 Those summary figures were read directly from the receiver firmware's automated Test Mode result screen at the end of each 30-minute window, rather than reconstructed from this raw log file.

-This CSV is included to give a transparent, real example of the raw per-packet data format produced by the system (timestamp, packet ID, RSSI, SNR, and the corresponding sensor readings), consistent with the representative excerpt shown in Table 6.8 of the thesis.
-It should not be used to recalculate or verify the final reported success rates, since it does not contain a complete test window.
+This CSV is included to give a transparent, real example of the raw per-packet data format produced by the system (timestamp, packet ID, RSSI, SNR, and the corresponding sensor readings).

 ## Columns